waynerv/github-markdown-toc/README.md

 ### Configuration

-#### customize  the title level
+#### customize the header level

 Use the command line options `-s` or `--start` and add parameters to set the start header level of **TOC**.
 The default value of the parameter is 1.

 Use the command line options `-e` or `--end` and add parameters to set the end header level of **TOC**.
 The default value of the parameter is 6.

-The title level parameter must be an integer between 1 and 6, and the start title level cannot be greater than the end title level.
+The title level parameter must be an integer between 1 and 6, and the start header level cannot be greater than the end header level.

 ```bash
 -s {1,2,3,4,5,6}, --start {1,2,3,4,5,6}  choose the start level of TOC, default value is 1
 -e {1,2,3,4,5,6}, --end {1,2,3,4,5,6}  choose the end level of TOC, default value is 6
 ```

-Generate **TOC** of 1-6 title levels (default option):
+Generate **TOC** of 1-6 header levels (default option):

 ```bash
 $ gfm-toc test/Mastering_Markdown.md -o